Roxburgh Dam: Call for tenders to contract the dam

 In 1949 the newly elected national government, which ideologically favoured private enterprise, appointed Stan Goosman as both Minister of Works and Minister of the State Hydro-electric Department.
-By 1951 the projected project delays were serious enough to draw criticism from the Electrical Supply Authority.
-By now aware of the projected energy shortfalls and the shortage of government resources to complete six other hydroelectric projects that were underway as well as complete Roxburgh, Goosman's response was to announce on 25 September 1951 that tenders would be called from interested parties to undertake the civil aspects of the project.
+By 1951, the projected project delays were serious enough to draw criticism from the Electrical Supply Authority.
+Now aware of the energy shortfalls, shortage of government resources to complete other hydroelectric projects as well as Roxburgh's own, Goosman's response was to announce on 25 September 1951 that tenders would be called from interested parties to undertake the civil aspects of the project.

 This required the rapid production of tender documents and specifications by a short staffed government design staff.
 Bidders had the choice of offering on either a bill of quantities basis or by nominating a 'target estimate' plus a 4% fee.
 In this type of contract the Government met all costs and the contractor received a fee of 4% of the total cost up to the target estimate.
 If the cost varied from the estimate, then 25% of the change was added to or subtracted from the fee.

 A 'no loss clause' meant that if the cost overruns where high enough the contractor could lose their entire fee but would not suffer any further loss, other than those for not meeting agree completion dates.
 Eight tenders were received.
 Three were fixed price with a bill of quantities and the remainder were target estimates.
 The Ministry of Works had estimated that the work would cost £10,198,000 and the average for seven of the bidders was £10,068,838.
 The lowest bid was £7,4412,419 from Holland, Hannen & Cubitts of England.
 The government engaged Sir Alexander Gibb & Partners of London to assess the ability of the bidders to undertake the work.